JonnyPtn/SINS/readme.md

 # SINS — SINS Is Not SFML

-SFML is a simple, fast, cross-platform and object-oriented multimedia API.
+~~SFML is a simple, fast, cross-platform and object-oriented multimedia API.
 It provides access to windowing, graphics, audio and network.
-It is written in C++, and has bindings for various languages such as C, .Net, Ruby, Python.
+It is written in C++, and has bindings for various languages such as C, .Net, Ruby, Python.~~

+SINS is like SFML, but uses BGFX as a graphics backend (so it can support more platforms better, including emscripten/webGL), and also uses c++14 and has some other changes I fancied putting in.
+It's still under heavy development, but should pretty much be a drop in replacement for SFML.
+Please try it, and log a github issue if you have trouble

 **SINS is NOT SFML!
 And for complete clarity, it's not an attempt to undermine SFML in anyway.
 SFML is a fantastic library, you should use it.**